geopozo/container-tester/README.md

 ╭─ Options ──────────────────────────────────────────────────────────────────────╮
-│ --name                 TEXT  Custom name for the generated Dockerfile.         │ │ --path                 TEXT  Directory to create or retrieve Dockerfiles.      │ │ --command              TEXT  Shell command to execute inside the containers.   │ │ --clean   --no-clean         Clean Docker resources after run                  │ │                              (use --clean to enable) [default: no-clean]       │
+│ --name                 TEXT  Custom name for the generated Dockerfile.         │ │ --command              TEXT  Shell command to execute inside the containers.   │ │ --clean   --no-clean         Clean Docker resources after run                  │ │                              (use --clean to enable) [default: no-clean]       │